fbyukgo/genotype_qc/README.md

 This pipeline requires a set of reference data files (`aux_data/`).
 These files are hosted on GitHub Releases to keep the main repository lightweight.

 **You must download and extract these files before running the pipeline.**
+**Important note: the reference files in this directory are all in genome buildGRCh37**

 You can do this in two steps from your Linux shell.